kismetwireless/kismet-docs/devel/adding_tag_parsers.md

 The accessor functions are, typically, defined using the Kismet workaround for variable `constexpr` support.  `constexpr17` is defined by Kismet in `multi_constexpr.h` and evaluates to `constexpr` only if the compiler supports C++17 or newer.

-Accessors should be named after the field they return, which should in turn be named after the field definition in the protocol specificiation.
+Accessors should be named after the field they return, which should in turn be named after the field definition in the protocol specification.

 The field variable names should follow the Kaitai auto-generated code convention of beginning with `m_` and being named after the field they are derived from.